trucule/ET_Ducky-Desktop/README.md

 ## Why Use ET_Ducky-Desktop?

 Windows hides most internal activity from plain view.
-ETW Monitor provides:
+ET_Ducky provides:

 - Insight into unexpected file or registry writes
 - Visibility into what processes are doing